 Traditional Skin Lightening

 Your skin color is determined by a dark pigment, called melanin.
-That, in turn, is produced by specialized skin cells, melanocytes.
-The more melanin you have, the darker your skin.
+Which is produced by specialized skin cells, melanocytes.
 Though largely genetic, melanin levels are influenced by other factors, including hormones, certain chemicals, sunlight exposure and skin damage.

 In that light, skin bleaching is a cosmetic procedure, to lighten the skin, for an even complexion and reduced dark spots and skin blemishes.
 Common skin lightening products are available over the counter or with a prescription from a dermatologist.